deepakkrish212/plan-always/README.md

 It feels almost weird to start this plan again, since it's been a year since I started my previous one.
 However, as my GOAT, Nick Eh 30 said, "Never Back Down, Never What?"
 NEVER GIVE UP!

+**Life Principles**
+- No usage of mobile phone during focus times unless it is an emergency.
+Focus times include work time, study time, or any other dedicated times.
+(Live in the Present)
+- Gym for at least 5 days every week, and calorie intake of 2500 - 3000 calories per day based on the heaviest meal calorie count of the day.
+(Take Care of Your Internal Temple)
+- Calm and center yourself by observing the reality as it is.
+In other words, do meditation

 Wish me luck friends!

 | Day | Status | Notes | Why fail? (don't) | Feedback | Date |